bikashbhagat01/TrainerCalendar/README.md

 # TrainerCalendar
-A Trainer Calendar Project to implement OOPs and SOLID Principles
+A Trainer Calendar Manager which implement OOPs and SOLID Principles

 # CDate -